 Anyone remember watching The Newlywed game?
-Three recently married couples answer questions about each other hoping to win cash.
-Questions are asked as one newlywed leaves the room and when they return, the answers must match to score points.
-Couple with the highest points wins.
+Recently married couples answer questions about each other hoping to win cash.
+Questions are asked when one newlywed is out of the room and when they return, the answers must match to score points.
+The couple with the highest points wins.

 Ever try playing this game?
 It’s a lot of fun.
 Especially if you’re NOT a newlywed.
 You would think you’d have all the answers down pat, but somehow, there’s an awful lot you don’t know about your spouse, or events that you remember differently.
 What’s also fun is watching the couples who get a little too upset if the answers don’t match.
-(I’m pretty sure it’s ended up in a tense drive home, with a further quizzing of each other so they’re better prepared for next time).
+(I’m pretty sure it’s ended up with a few tense drives home, disagreements, and further quizzing of each other so they’re better prepared for next time).

-My husband and I have played this a few times in our 20 years of marriage and I will admit, I think we’ve only won once.
-What I did learn in it though, is that there’s always something I didn’t know or that I could learn.
+My husband and I have played this a few times in our 20 something years of marriage and I will admit, I think we’ve only won once.
+What I did learn playing though, is that there’s always something I didn’t know or that I could learn.

 One of those things is what my husband’s favorite things to eat are.
 I mean, I know the main things he loves, we have been cooking and eating together for over 20 years, but once in awhile, he’ll mention something I’ve never heard before.
 Probably because

 I’m just a terrible listener we don’t have access to those ingredients here in Mexico.
 (I’m not sure what my excuse was before we moved here).
 It was a few years into me making ice-cream from home that I discovered his favorite flavor was Rum Raisin.
 How did I not know this previously?
 Was I too busy making ice-cream for the shop and everybody else?
 Poor guy.
 That had to be remedied.